-Consultation with the relevant subject associations confirmed that the academic community in modern languages remains broadly satisfied with the Subject Benchmark Statement for Languages and related subjects, but that there is a need to reflect the changing context for languages in the UK and the development of new areas of provision.
+Consultation with the relevant subject associations confirmed that the academic community in modern languages remains broadly satisfied with the Subject Benchmark Statement for Languages and related subjects, but that there was a need to reflect the changing context for the study of languages in the UK and the development of new areas of provision.
 Revisions have been made throughout to improve the clarity and readability of the document and to take account of the views of a student (as a reader) and an employer.
 The main changes in this third edition of the Subject Benchmark Statement include:

-- a change in the title, from Languages and related subjects to Languages, Cultures and Societies, reflecting the changing presentation of the subject area - recognition of the Statements' relevance for programmes in English as a second or foreign language, Celtic studies and British Sign Language - recognition of the difference between three and four-year degrees, particularly with respect to work and study abroad - an explicit benchmark for threshold standards in language degrees; the previous 'typical' standards (Lower or Upper Second class) in language degrees have been withdrawn, and no explicit standards are offered for provision outside language degrees - more detailed reference is made to the learning outcomes specified in the Common European Framework of Reference for Languages: Learning, Teaching, Assessment: Learning, Teaching, Assessment (CEFR) - more reference is made to e-learning and digital literacy - an appendix is included listing typical degrees for which this Statement will be a key reference, and the range of associations with an interest in the area.
+- a change in the title, from Languages and related subjects to Languages, Cultures and Societies, reflecting the changing presentation of the subject area - recognition of the Statement's relevance for programmes in English as a second language, Celtic languages and British Sign Language - recognition of the difference between three and four-year degrees, particularly with respect to work and study abroad - Removal of 'typical' standards for language degrees to place greater focus on the threshold benchmark - more detailed reference to the learning outcomes specified in the Common European Framework of Reference for Languages: Learning, Teaching, Assessment: Learning, Teaching, Assessment (CEFR) - more reference to e-learning and digital literacy - addition of an appendix listing typical degrees for which this Statement will be a key reference, and the range of associations with an interest in the area.